Valid from 5 January 2018

 - For homestay accommodation longer than 2 weeks, the student should pay the homestay provider directly from the third week.

-- An accommodation booking fee of £95 applies to each student.
+- An accommodation admin fee of £95 applies to each student. (non-refundable)

 - Arrival and departure dates may be changed in advance by special arrangement, subject to availability.